 When there is more than one custodial parent within the child support case, a sub case is established for each custodial parent.
 Each child support case must have at least one sub case.
 The composition of a sub case of a child support case consists of one custodial parent and all the children having the same program status associated with this one custodial parent.
-When the children associated with this one custodial parent is established.
+When the children associated with this one custodial parent have a different program status, a new sub case for this one custodial parent is established.
 EXCEPTION: Only one child is allowed per IV-E foster care sub case.
 A subcase must be created for each IV-E foster child in a child support case.
 This applies to IV-E foster care children only.